dariopalminio/jira-forge-daro-portfolio-tree/README.md

 - Table view.
 - Cross-roadmap view.

 Other in the furure:
 - Project releases/versions view.
 - Save multiple JQL.
 - Advanced Filtering.
 - Export to Excel.
+- Tree view of Progress by issue count